zopefoundation/Zope/docs/zopebook/ExternalTools.rst

   of DAV in Windows and Office, each with changes that make life difficult.

 - Finally, the semantics of Zope can interfere with the experience.
-The same file on your hard drive, when copied into www.zope.org and your local copy of Zope, will have different results.
+The same file on your hard drive, when copied into your local copy of Zope, will have different results.
 In the case of the CMF, Zope will actually alter what you saved (to add metadata).